 Click on "Competitions" on the menu on the main page of the website.
-When the dropdown menu appears, click on "Submit Images to a Competitions".
-At this point there is a video available showing how to upload an image for competition.
+When the dropdown menu appears, click on "Submit Images to a Competition".

+If you need assistance, there is a video available showing how to upload an image for competition.
 Click on the button "Video: How to Submit Images to a Competition".

-Members can then select the competition to enter.
-All future competitions are shown so be sure you are entering the correct month's competition.
-The website will allocate the Intermediate and Advanced images to the correct competition level.
-Novices have their own competition categories.
+Members then select the competition to enter.
+All future available competitions are shown so ensure you are entering the correct month's competition.